 If you are one of those, don’t be afraid before you start.
 Enjoy studying, love what you do, dream about the future.
 Even if you couldn’t reach the destination – IIT.
 There are NITs and CFTIs to offer you admission in their programmes.

-10. They say IITs are the best institution on Earth for MSc!
+8. They say IITs are the best institution for MSc!
 Is it true?

-Yes, if you want to make a research career in Science and technology then IITs are the best institutes in India, if not Earth.
+Yes, if you want to make a research career in Science and technology then IITs are the best institutes in India.
 But don’t run behind the “brand IIT” and explore other options such as IISc and NITs too.

 If you’ve money, studying from multiple sources and books gives you immense satisfaction, that you are doing right thing in your preparation.
 No, you need not to spend good fortune on too many study material.